Neebish Island: Culture

 The island had many one-room school houses earlier in its history, but most are no longer in operation because of changes in population and educational expectations.
 A community center, next to the fire house, was built at the former site of a school house.

 Numerous families have owned and maintained cottages on the island for several generations.
 The island is a destination for seasonal cottagers in the northeastern part of Michigan.
-The Neebish Island Resort offers cottage rentals and related amenities for visitors.

 A small general store and resort, known as the Little Neebish Resort, burned down in the 1990s.
 Plans to rebuild were underway.
 Neebish Island Resort has opened a general store and runs it on a seasonal basis.
 Another general store opened by the original ferry dock.
 It was owned and operated by Charlotte Laitinen, but closed in the early 21st century.

 Neebish Island was the birthplace and childhood home of Pat Norton (1931-2001), a local painter whose work depicts the St. Marys River, lake freighters, churches, and other island scenes.
 Born as Pat Cook, one of twelve children of the United States lighthouse keeper and his wife, she grew up with familiar views of lake freighters and related traffic.
 After she married Roger Norton, they lived on Neebish Island, and also in Sault Ste.
 Marie and Barbeau, Michigan; and Wisconsin.
 She specialized in watercolor paintings.

 Pine River Camp, a canoe camp that attracted young people from across the United States, operated on Neebish Island for nearly 30 years from the late 1960s until it closed in 1993.
 The rustic camp had basic cabins; the dining hall was a pavilion with log poles and a dirt floor.
 Next to it was a camp fire where the meals were cooked.